gpaux/Mediana/FAQ_Sample_Data_Set.md

                                treatment_PhaseII_data3)
 {% endhighlight %}

-For the placebo group, data are obtained using a pooled database with data collected from several research development program in the same indications.
-3000 placebo patients compose this dataset.
-As for the treatment group, data of the 3000 patients are generated using a normal distribution with observed mean and SD.
+For the control database, consider a database set up by pooling outcome data from several development programs with the same indications (there are 3000 patients in this database).
+The control database will be generated using an approach similar to the one utilized above:

 {% highlight R %}
 control_data = data.frame(trt = rep(2,3000),
                           y = rnorm(3000, mean = 0, sd = 70))
 {% endhighlight %}

-The data model will be constructed by sampling data from these pre-existing datasets.
-Several sample size scenarios will be evaluated, from 40 patients per treatment arm to 70, with a step of 10 patients.
+The data model in this case study will be constructed by sampling data from these two databases.
+Several sample size scenarios will be evaluated to compute power in the Phase III trial, from 40 patients per treatment arm to 70, with a step of 10 patients.

-In order to sample from these datasets, a new outcome distribution function have to be implemented.
-The key idea of this function will simply be to sample data from the dataset.
-To create a customized outcome distribution function, please refer to this [page](CustomFunctions.html#User-definedfunctionsforadatamodel).
-This function will require two specific parameters in addition to the sample size, the pre-existing data, and a boolean indicating whether or not the sampling will be done with or without replacement.
-The customized function is presented below.
+In order to sample from the treatment and control data sets, a new outcome distribution function needs to be implemented.
+The key idea behind this function is to simply enable sampling outcome data from the two data sets.
+To create a custom outcome distribution function, please refer to this [page](CustomFunctions.html#User-definedfunctionsforadatamodel).
+This function will require two parameters in addition to the sample size per arm, name of the existing data set and a boolean variable indicating whether the sampling will be done with or without replacement.
+The custom function, named `SamplingDist`, is presented below.

 {% highlight R %}

-# Custom function to sample from a pre-existing dataset
+# Custom function to sample from a pre-existing data set
 SamplingDist <- function(parameter){
   # Determine the function call, either to generate distribution or to return the distribution's description
   call = (parameter[[1]] == "description")